Sean Dykhouse

 Spring 2oo9

-1. to treat customers, providers and employees with the utmost respect;
+1. Treat customers, providers, and employees with the utmost respect;

-2. to pursue the philosophy that clients are deserving of the finest services, and
+2. Pursue the philosophy that clients are deserving of the finest services, and

-3. to be considered integral in and contributory to our community by providing services at cost to designated non-profit or charitable endeavors.
+3. Be considered integral in and contributory to the community by providing services at cost to designated non-profit or charitable endeavors.

 • Integrity